Columbus Regional Health

-Columbus Regional Health (CRH) is a regional health care system located in Columbus, Indiana.
-The health system's primary location, Columbus Regional Hospital, was founded as Bartholomew County Hospital in 1917 and later renamed in 1992.
+Columbus Regional Health (CRH) is a regional health care system located in Columbus, Indiana, United States.
+The health system's primary location, Columbus Regional Hospital, was founded as Bartholomew County Hospital in 1917 and later renamed in 1992 to Columbus Regional Hospital.
 In the fall of 2011, the organization introduced Columbus Regional Health as the new name for the hospital and health system.

 Columbus Regional Health serves a 10-county region in southeastern Indiana.
 The hospital has 1,650 employees and over 225 physicians providing emergency and surgical services and comprehensive care in numerous specialty areas.